top of page

 Anthony J. Gullo, CPA, CCIM is the Executive Vice President & COO at R. J. GULLO COMPANIES, a Licensed Associate Real Estate Broker, and a Real Estate Investment Consultant & Direct Participation Programs Representative.

-He has spent more than twenty years in the real estate investment industry.
-He is experienced in 1031 Exchanges, management-free real estate investments, real estate investment analysis and valuation, and real estate acquisitions and dispositions.
+He has spent more than twenty years in the real estate investment industry and has structured thousands of successful transactions.
+His experience includes 1031 Exchanges, management-free real estate investments, real estate investment analysis and valuation, and real estate acquisitions and dispositions.

 Prior to joining R. J. GULLO COMPANIES, he served as a director in the real estate solutions practice at FTI Consulting in New York City, where he provided advisory services to commercial real estate companies, private equity funds, pension funds, law firms, investment banks, owners, developers, managers, and high-net-worth individuals.
 During his tenure, he participated in the reorganization and sale of a $140 million real estate portfolio that received the Real Estate Restructuring of the Year award at the Global M&A Network Turnaround Atlas Awards.